NoriSte/reactjsday-2019-testing-course/book/jest-101/custom-matchers.md

 # custom matchers

-jest offert the api `expect.extend` to create custom matchers
+Jest offert the api `expect.extend` to create custom matchers

 Custom Matchers API
 Matchers should return an object (or a Promise of an object) with two keys.